deshaw/ksmm/README.md

 ## Release

-To publish a release, you need to manually bump the version number of the [package.json](https://github.com/deshaw/ksmm/blob/main/package.json) file, this this diff for example
+To publish a release, you need to manually bump the version number of the [package.json](https://github.com/deshaw/ksmm/blob/main/package.json) file, this this diff for example.

 ```diff
  {